-disaster nuclear accident turbine radioactive contamination explosion ambient emergency acute aquatic domestic exclusion decrease negligence
+disaster nuclear accident turbine radioactive contamination explosion ambient emergency acute aquatic domestic exclusion decrease negligence for about nine days that precipitated onto parts of the USSR and Western Europe, before finally ending on 4 May 1986.

-1. But a combination of operator \\\\\\ and critical design flaws had made the reactor primed to explode.
+1. But a combination of operator and critical design flaws had made the reactor primed to explode.